sysco-middleware/sysco-middleware.github.io/_posts/2016-02-19-JMS-Server-Health.md

 ---

 # JMS Server health check not showing in WLS 12.2.1
 One of the problems we saw on a recent OSB 12.2.1-installation was that the JMS Server health check did not display.
-In EM console we could see the status show up correct.
+In EM console we could see the status show up correctly.

 Fortunately Oracle has very recently released a patch for this, and we could today verify that it solved our problem.
 Here are the patch details: Patch 21830665: HEALTH CHECK RESULT OF JMS SERVERS ARE LEFT BLANK.